Walden, New York: History

 But in 1897 President William McKinley, a personal friend of Thomas Wilson Bradley of the U.S. Knife Company, pushed through the Dingley Tariff that restored the status quo ante.
 The knifemakers returned to profitability and were able to pay off their debts; and in gratitude Bradley had a statue of McKinley erected that remains in Walden today.

+Throughout the early 1900s, the village experienced a period of substantial growth.
+Dense mixed-used development flourished in the village's downtown, often taking form of residences above shops.
+Single-family homes also proliferated throughout the village, typically on relatively small lot sizes.
+During this time, numerous government buildings were constructed.

 In the 1910s the facilities at the dam began to be primarily used for power and less for industry.

 Walden's Main Street was the site of an active retail trade which included Millspaugh's Furniture as well as Roosa's Jewelers, both still in business.
 Lustig's Department Store, established by Carl Lustig in 1883, was the mainstay of Main Street until its closing in 1986.

 The Depression was hard on many of the village's economic concerns, but the knifemakers persisted.
 However, after World War II they gradually became less prominent and moved as the rail connections they had depended on were replaced by trucking on the growing Interstate Highways.
-The last company making knives in the village, Imperial Schrade, closed down its factory after a 1957 fire and moved to nearby Ellenville afterwards, where it lasted until 2004.
-The ruins of the factory still stand behind Walden's most visible economic giant, the Thruway Markets hypermarket.
+In 1957, Schrade Cutlery (renamed to Imperial Schrade) closed down its factory, and moved to nearby Ellenville.
+Schrade was the last company making knives in the village, and closed down its factory after a fire.
+It continued production in Ellenville until 2004.
+The ruins of the factory still stand behind the Thruway Markets hypermarket.

-Walden retains some light industry and much of its working-class feel, enough for village residents to have gotten into a spat with WPDH-FM disc jockey the "Wolf" in the late 1990s over his constant on- and off-air joking about Walden as a redneck town.
+Apart from knifemaking, Walden became a regional center for the garment industry from the 1930s through the 1950s.

+As car dependency increased in the region during the late 20th century, aided by the construction of the New York State Thruway system and Interstate 84, downtown businesses struggle to compete with car-oriented retail centers throughout the region.

+Throughout the 1990s, the village was the subject of an ongoing joke by a disc jockey at the nearby WPDH-FM radio station, who would constantly joke about Walden being a poor, redneck, and inbred town.
+Some villagers interviewed by The New York Times on the matter claimed the long-running joke hurt their civic esteem, and even real estate values in the village.

+From 1995 until 2016, Walden was the headquarters of the Big Apple Circus.